Soroban is a smart contracts platform designed to be sensible, built-to-scale, batteries-included, and developer-friendly.

 While it works well with Stellar, a blockchain that shares its values of scale and sensibility, it doesn't depend on or require Stellar at all, and can be used by any transaction processor, including other blockchains, L2s, and permissioned ledgers.

-What "preview release" means
+What "release candidate" means

 How to leave feedback